jvgomg/meatup/docs/design-guidelines.md

 # Meat Up // Design Guidelines & Manifesto

-> **The vibe:** Bold, confident, and appetizing.
+> **The Vibe:** Bold, confident, and appetizing.
 A premium butcher shop meeting a modern food blog.
-It's loud, high-contrast, and unapologetic about its subject matter. **No salads allowed.**
+It is loud, high-contrast, and unapologetic about its subject matter. **No salads allowed.**

 ---

 ## 1. Core Principles

 1.  **Typography is Image:** Text is not just for reading; it is the primary visual element.
 Headlines must be massive, condensed, and command attention.
 2.  **Calculated Edges:** We favor clean lines and defined shapes, but not to the point of harshness.
-Subtle rounded corners and softer shadows are permitted to make the UI feel more polished and approachable.
+Subtle rounded corners and softer shadows are permitted to make the UI feel more polished and approachable than standard brutalism.
 3.  **The Palette Constraint:** Stick rigidly to the defined four-color palette.
 Do not deviate.
 4.  **Raw Imagery:** Photography must be high-texture, high-contrast, and preferably Black & White to clash against the loud UI colors.
 Focus on the grain of the meat, smoke, and metal tools.